KhitMinnyo/sqli-labs/README.md

 cd sqli-labs
 docker-compose up -d --build
 ```
 Once docker-compose up is finished, your labs are ready.
-You can access it http://localhost/ .
+You can access it on http://localhost/ .

 ### Database Initialization